nishantpillai5/neovim_vscode_config/README.md

   - loading a saved session from dashboard breaks colors
   - [tabline in zen mode](https://github.com/folke/zen-mode.nvim/issues/116)
 - VSC integration
-  - map whichkey in nvim by reading 'whichkey.bindings' table from config
+  - set whichkey settings in vsc from inside lua (ISSUE)
-  - set whichkey settings from inside lua
+  - alternative: map whichkey in nvim by reading 'whichkey.bindings' table from config
   - script to convert nvim nmap to whichkey json if mapping from lua doesn't work
   - plot json to visualize
 - Leetcode